birgander2/PyRAT/README.md

     source activate ve4pyrat   [on Linux]
     activate ve4pyrat          [on Windows]

+Alternatively, one can also directly install all the required packages with the command:

+    conda install --file requirements.txt

 Basically all developments are done on a Linux system.
 As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested.

 **Sometimes there are some small differences between the requirements on different platforms.
 Currently, on Windows, please use the